v-zhuravlev/zbx_template_pack/out/4.4/EN/db/redis/README.md

 The template to monitor Redis server by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-`Template Db Redis` — collects metrics by polling a New Zabbix Agent (zabbix-agent2).
+`Template Db Redis` — collects metrics by polling zabbix-agent2.